 Genotype

-We used the imputed genotype to create a comprehensive catalog of the whole genome.
-Beginning with 97,059,328 imputed variants, we applied basic quality control for 487,411 individuals.
-The quality control steps comprised the following:

-Drop variants with an imputation information score lower than 0.3.

-Drop variants with overall minor allele frequency less than 0.005.

-Drop variants with duplicated ID, that is, multi-allele variants.
+We created a comprehensive catalog of the whole genome using the imputed genotype.
+We began with 97,059,328 imputed variants and applied the following quality control steps for 487,411 individuals: 1) dropped variants with an imputation information score < 0.3; dropped variants with overall minor allele frequency < 0.005; and dropped variants with duplicated IDs, or multi-allele variants.